dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 Note that this is not meant to be a 100% complete documentation.
 Documenting every single behavior isn't a goal here.
 Instead it's meant to establish a general understanding and common verbiage by which the model, and potential changes to it, can be discussed.

 Usually it's not necessary to directly talk about lifetime types.
 The exceptions are places where lifetimes can vary based on particular "instantiation" sites.
 This is a kind of polymorphism and we call these varying lifetimes "generic lifetimes", represented as generic parameters.
 C# does not provide syntax for expressing lifetime generics, so we define an implicit "translation" from C# to an expanded lowered language that contains explicit generic parameters.

 The below examples make use of named lifetimes.
 The syntax `$a` refers to a lifetime named `a`.
-It is a lifetime that has no meaning by itself but can be given a relationship to other lifetimes via the `where lifetime` syntax.
+It is a lifetime that has no meaning by itself but can be given a relationship to other lifetimes via the `where $a : $b` syntax.
+This establishes that `$a` is convertible to `$b`.
+It may help to think of this as establishing that `$a` is a lifetime at least as long as `$b`.

 There are a few predefined lifetimes for convenience and brevity below:

 - `$heap`: this is the lifetime of any value that exists on the heap.
 It is available in all scopes and method signatures.
 - `$local`: this is the lifetime of any value that exists on the method stack.
 It's effectively a name place holder for *current method*.
 It is implicitly defined in methods and can appear in method signatures except for any output position.